null0346/null0346_coding_learning/Haxe/README.md

-# Haxe + HaxeFlixel
+# Haxe
-This is my folder for learning Haxe and HaxeFlixel.
+This is my folder for learning Haxe.

-I'm learning Haxe and HaxeFlixel for better understanding of how to make a Psych Engine fork.
+I'm learning Haxe and for better understanding of how to make a Psych Engine fork.